GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 ---
+url: /2014/10/28/a-picture-is-worth-a-thousand-tokens/
 date: 2014-10-28 11:15:34 -0400
-title: 'A Picture Is Worth a Thousand Tokens'
+title: A Picture Is Worth a Thousand Tokens
 summary: 'Increasingly, we&amp;#8217;ve noticed that our agency customers are publishing their highest quality images on social media and within database-driven multimedia galleries on their websites.
 These sources are curated, contain metadata, and have both thumbnails and full-size images.
 That&amp;#8217;s a big improvement in quality over the images embedded within HTML pages on agencies&amp;#8217; websites.
 After some'
-authors: [loren-siebert]
+authors:
+  - loren-siebert
 categories:
   - API
   - Our Work